 - 2013-2015 Report to the Legislature (PDF) »

-The SAO and the Office of the Attorney General provide the contracts report to the Legislature every year.
+The Office of the Attorney General and SAO provide the contracts report to the Legislature every year.
 The document serves as a comprehensive report on the state agency contract audit and investigative findings, enforcement actions, and the status of agency resolution.

 Most recent contract report